gitlabhq/gitlabhq/README.md

 * [Support forum](https://groups.google.com/forum/#!forum/gitlabhq) is the best place to ask questions.
 For example you can use it if you have questions about: permission denied errors, invisible repos, can't clone/pull/push or with web hooks that don't fire.
 Please search for similar issues before posting your own, there's a good chance somebody else had the same issue you have now and had it resolved.
 There are a lot of helpful GitLab users there who may be able to help you quickly.
 If your particular issue turns out to be a bug, it will find its way from there to a fix.

-* [Feedback and suggestions forum](http://gitlab.uservoice.com/forums/176466-general) is the place to propose and discuss new features for GitLab.
+* [Feedback and suggestions forum](http://feedback.gitlab.com) is the place to propose and discuss new features for GitLab.

 * [Support subscription](http://www.gitlab.com/subscription/) connect you to the knowledge of GitLab experts that will resolve your issues and answer your questions.

 * [Consultancy](http://www.gitlab.com/consultancy/) allows you hire GitLab exports for installations, upgrades and customizations.

 * [Contributing guide](https://github.com/gitlabhq/gitlabhq/blob/master/CONTRIBUTING.md) describes how to submit pull requests and issues.
-Pull requests and issues not in line with the guidelines in this document will be closed without comment.
+Pull requests and issues not in line with the guidelines in this document will be closed.

 ### Getting in touch